0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 Yes, however the gun must be delivered to a dealer in Washington first who will then process and deliver the firearm to the purchaser according to federal and state law.

-**Can a Washington resident purchase guns in other states?**
+**Can a Washington resident purchase guns in person in other states?**

 Depending on the type of gun, yes.
 RCW [9.41.122](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.122) allows Washington residents to purchase a rifle or shotgun in another state.
 Under federal law, a resident of one state may purchase a rifle or shotgun in another state provided the sale complies with the "legal conditions of sale" in both states.

 **Can a Washington resident purchase a *semiautomatic assault rifle* in another state**?

 As a matter of academic legal discussion, possibly, there's room for interpretation and debate about state and federal law here.
-However, as a matter of practice, no.

-Federal law allows a resident of one state to purchase a rifle or shotgun from a dealer in another state provided the sale complies with the "legal conditions of sale" of both states.
+However, as a matter of practice, no. Federal law allows a resident of one state to purchase a rifle or shotgun from a dealer in another state provided the sale complies with the "legal conditions of sale" of both states.
 The ATF has interpreted this to preclude Washington residents from purchasing semiautomatic rifles in another state and has explicitly told FFLs in other states not to perform transfers of semiautomatic rifles to Washington residents.

 ## Purchases by Non-residents